Martins3/Martins3.github.io/docs/kernel/device.md

 - [ ] https://github.com/gregkh/usbutils : 用户态工具

-## platform_driver
-A platform is a pseudo bus usually used to tie lightweight devices integrated into SoCs, with the Linux device model.
-A platform consists of
-1. A platform device
-2. A platform driver

 ## device model
 - [ ]  [A fresh look at the kernel's device model](https://lwn.net/Articles/645810/)

 The simple idea is that the "devices" of the system show up in one single tree at /sys/devices.
 Devices of a common type have a "subsystem" symlink pointing back to the subsystem's directory.
 All devices of that subsystem are listed there.